|

 terms or through ‘cultural’ devices, the rewriting

-of history, the demonization of the defeated and so on.”
+of history, the demonization of the defeated and so on.

 Paul Preston, Series Editor, London School of Economics

-Following is a joint review of Reconstructing Spain
+Following is a joint review of Reconstructing Spain and Olivia Muñoz-Rojas’ Ashes and Granite: Destruction

 and Reconstruction after the Spanish Civil War and its Aftermath